wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 When you run the code above, your terminal should print `your_api`.

-If you are using Windows, you can [learn how get and set environment variables here](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0).
+If you are using Windows, you can [learn how to get and set environment variables here](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0).

 ## Storing Environment Variables in Files